Ada-Developers-Academy/core-unit-2/api-7-refactoring/refactor-validate-book.md

 ## Why should we make these changes?

 Planning ahead for work to come is another great reason we refactor.
+Here, we have the opportunity to make our code more flexible for future code changes.
 Right now our project has a single model `Book`, with the attributes `title` and `description`, but what other data is helpful when tracking books?
 If we're building this to share with other folks, we know that we're likely to add other models that represent authors or genres as we build out the functionality.

 Before we start building out new features, we want to take stock of our project and see where we can more closely follow conventions or better follow D.R.Y. principles.
 We save time by getting our code into a more maintainable state now, over making changes later when we have more files that would need to be touched for the same updates.

 ## Refactoring the Blueprint name

-A significant reason that we have coding conventions are that they make our code easier for other folks to understand and use.
+A significant reason that we have coding conventions is that they make our code easier for other folks to understand and use.
 We chose the name `books_bp` for our blueprint in `book_routes.py`, and while this isn't a bad name–it is clear about its purpose–it doesn't follow the naming conventions we would see in most Flask projects.

 Typically a blueprint is called `bp`, rather than having a qualifying prefix in the name like `books_`.
 By breaking conventions, and thus the expectations readers are likely to have when looking at our project, there's an extra bit of thinking readers need to do when ramping up on the code.
 We can alleviate this cognitive load some by updating our blueprint name!

 ### Planning the Refactor

 Our first task in this lesson is to follow the refactor process to rename `books_bp` to `bp` and handle any complications that may come with our changes.
-We won't be changing many lines of code, but we'll still benefit from following the steps we've established for planning, then executing, our refactor.
+We won't be changing many lines of code, but we'll still benefit from following the steps we've established for planning and executing our refactor.

 #### Check Dependencies